-In the last step we removed some quantifiers and moved the precondition orules into the assumtion.
+In the last step we removed some quantifiers and moved the precondition orules into the assumption.
 The orules stand for all introduction rules that are given by the user.
 We apply the orule that corresponds to introduction rule we are proving.
-After lifting to the meta-connectives, this introduction rule must necessarily be of the form
+After transforming the object connectives into meta-connectives, this introduction rule must necessarily be of the form